 Certificate in Scripture, Theology, and Ministry

 Earn a graduate-level certificate when you build your own course of study or follow one of Northeastern Seminary's prepared competency tracks.
+A certificate may be the perfect option if you are interested in lifelong learning, developing new skills to complement your gifts and ministry, or are looking to experience theological education before committing the time and financial investment in a Master's degree program.

 ROCHESTER AND ONLINE